 2. Indoor Camping

 Fancy a camping trip, but the weather is horrible?
 Why not go camping in your living room?
-If you got a small pop up tent, you can set it up right or can make a tent from a couple of blankets draped across a few chairs and place a couple of pillows on the floor.
-Then turn off all the lights and light some tealights to create the night-time feeling.
-You will have proper toilets, oven and even internet access but try and embrace the camping lifestyle by telling ghost stories, singing songs and sleeping on the floor.
+If you got a small pop up tent, you can set it upright or can make a tent from a couple of blankets draped across a few chairs and place a couple of pillows on the floor.
+Then turn off all the lights and light some tealights to create the night-time feel.
+You will have proper toilets, an oven, and even internet access but try and embrace the camping lifestyle by telling ghost stories, singing songs, and sleeping on the floor.

 3. Bottle Bowling

 Play-Doh is a fantastic indoor activity.
-For anyone who doesn’t know what it is, Play-Doh is modelling compound used by families for arts and crafts projects at home.
-You can find recipes online to make your own or you can buy relatively cheap kits instore.
-It’s not messy and your children will love getting colourful and crafty with their moulding.
+For anyone who doesn’t know what it is, Play-Doh is a modeling compound used by families for arts and crafts projects at home.
+You can find recipes online to make your own or you can buy relatively cheap kits in-store.
+It’s not messy and your children will love getting colorful and crafty with their molding.

 5. Window Painting

-If the children are staring out the window, wishing they could play outside, turn that it a more colourful activity!
+If the children are staring out the window, wishing they could play outside, turn that it a more colorful activity!
 Make your own stain glass window art!
-This does sounds scary, but you can buy washable tempera paint, which is nontoxic, non-settling and washable.
+This does sound scary, but you can buy washable tempera paint, which is non-toxic, non-settling, and washable.
 This is the perfect material to paint on your windows.
-However, if you can still unsure of painting directly onto the windows, you can stick cling film over the glass and allow your children to realise their creative visions on the film.
+However, if you can still unsure of painting directly onto the windows, you can stick cling film over the glass and allow your children to realize their creative visions on the film.
 You can inspire them to make traditional stain glass designs or just let them go wild!